 A quick and easy alternative that is great for travel

 Star rating: ⭐⭐⭐ | Sterilizing time: 3 minutes | Drying feature No

 A slightly different sterilizing option designed for use with Medela breastfeeding equipment, the Medela Quick Clean Micro-steam Bags are quick and convenient to use.
 You get five bags in the packet that can be used 20 times each, which gives you 100 uses.

 We asked Elizabeth Vince, mum to five-month-old Grayson, to give it a try and tell us what she thinks.
 ‘The directions are pretty foolproof,’ she says.
 ‘You simply add 60ml of water to the bag plus your apparatus – be it a milk collection bottle, teat or soother – and seal the top.
 Then you place it in the microwave for up to three minutes.
-The bags can get hot so you need to use a mit to remove them from the microwave, and before opening the bag you can remove the water through the steam vent in the side.
-While I can’t see this replacing a proper sterilizer altogether, the main benefit of these is convenience as they are very quick and easy to use – especially when you are away from home without your usual sterilizer.’
+The bags can get hot so you need to use a mit to remove them from the microwave.
+And before opening the bag you can remove the water through the steam vent in the side.
+I can’t see this replacing a proper sterilizer altogether.
+Overall, the main benefit is convenience as they are very quick and easy to use – especially when you are away from home without your usual sterilizer.’

 ‘While they don’t appear to be made from recycled plastic, you will get 100 uses from one packet.
 I like the handy check box on the bag to keep track of how many times you’ve used the bag.
-And while these wouldn’t last long if you were using as them as your main sterilizer, 100 uses seems quite a lot if you are using them for on the go only, so I think it would last you quite a long time.
+These wouldn’t last long if you were using them as your main sterilizer.
+However, 100 uses seems quite a lot if you are using them for on-the-go only.
+So I think it would last you quite a long time.
 These bags are obviously for use with Medela products and while it doesn’t specifically say you can use them with other brand’s equipment I assume you can, which opens them up to a wider audience.’